 6. Puglia, Italy

 You can watch fishermen unloading their catch in Gallipoli – and feast on the fresh fish in local restaurants.
-Stroll along the cobbled narrow streets of Matera, learn about the history of la città sotterranea (the underground city), and perhaps even stay in an authentic cave residence.
+Stroll along the cobbled, narrow streets of Matera, learn the history of la città sotterranea (the underground city), and perhaps even stay in an authentic cave residence.
 Along the way, explore medieval towns and hilltop estates, enjoy wine-tasting tours, and soak up the sun.

 7. Kyoto, Japan